cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * `ExceptionPropagator` gets structured context information about exception
   * Eviction: Don't generate ghost entries when no eviction is needed.
 Improves performance when cache is operated below the maximum capacity.
+  * Add missing expiry event, when entry is expired immediately after an update

 ## API Changes and new methods